 - Carter Pewterschmidt, Lois's father, every now and then.

 - Pete on Goof Troop due to the show's setting is not a traditional villain.
 Instead, he's just a thoroughly unpleasant person who treats everyone like crap, especially his neighbor, Goofy and his own son, PJ, the two characters who deserve it the least.
 Most of his episodes play him as The Chew Toy and it's always satisfying to see his schemes fail.
 This is downplayed to a certain degree, as Pete does have some, albeit infrequent, intentionally sympathetic moments.

 - Then there's Prince Blueblood.
 He's just a Royal Brat who acted like a jerkass to Rarity in the episode "The Best Night Ever" when Rarity tried to win his affection.
-Although he is supposed to be hated, fans actually want to murder him for his rude behavior.

 - Zordrak, despite being the Big Bad of The Dreamstone, doesn't actually have much involvement in the scheme of things, his far more sympathetic lackeys the Urpneys usually doing all the active work in whatever new plan is made.
 As such usually he has little role outside abusing his minions and acting as a driving force into them trying to take the stone, and being the one legitimately evil bad guy so we don't feel too bad about the Urpneys losing.